wttw/aboutmyemail/content/faq.md

 email.
 This is a minimum - it only counts images referenced directly in an `<img>` tag, not srcset or css referenced images.

+If you're serving oversized images intentionally, e.g. in the hope that they'll display better on hi-dpi displays that's fine.
+This is more to catch unintentional resizing.

 ## Email bloat {#faq-bloat}

 An email will usually specify the size of an image in the